 5 Shocking Arc Flash Mistakes

-The phenomenon of arc flash is a multistep process, but it can happen in a half-second and have severe and permanent consequences for a worker’s life.
+What is arc flash?
+Arc flash is a sudden burst of electrical energy that creates intense heat and light that can cause serious injuries and damage.
+The phenomenon of arc flash is a multistep process, but it can happen in a half-second and have severe and permanent consequences for a worker's life.
 Addressing this problem will take skill, responsibility, and expertise.
-Workplaces can easily start this process to master electrical safety and prevent arc flash injuries by avoiding these simple mistakes.
+Workplaces can easily start this process to master electrical safety and prevent injuries by avoiding these simple mistakes.

 1. Not Controlling Hazardous Energy